 Looking for more general information about living in Toronto?
 The Toronto Wikipedia page is a good place to start exploring.
-The City of Toronto also has a helpful website about Living in Toronto for newcomers to the city.
+The City of Toronto also has a helpful website about Moving to Toronto for newcomers to the city.

 You can also check out CIE’s Pre-Arrival Guide to help you prepare for your arrival at the University of Toronto.

 Winter in Toronto

 Participate in activities and events over the winter!
 Find out more about Winter in Toronto.

 Climate & clothing